Hypaethral/javascript-projects/environment-setup/why-does-this-matter.md

-## Check out some of these awesome links to learn more, including what ecmascript (ES) is:
+## Check out some of these awesome links to learn more:
 *Wikipedia and in-depth stuff not included, but those are google-able anyhow.*

 * [In Brief: what is EcmaScript?](http://stackoverflow.com/a/4269188/4206756)